-PEER2PEER NetWorks is based on the "mastermind" principle.
-We bring like, non-competitive private practice owners are brought together in small groups (5-8 physical therapists) to share best practices, discuss "hot topics", establish key metric benchmarks, analyze operations, build life-long friendships and work toward helping each other improve the bottom line.
+Peer2Peer NetWorks is based on the "mastermind" principle.
+Private practice owners of similar, non-competitive practices come together in small groups (5-8 physical therapists) to share best practices, discuss "hot topics", establish key metric benchmarks, analyze operations, build life-long friendships, and work toward helping each other improve the bottom line.

 The mission of the Private Practice Section (PPS) of the American Physical Therapy Association (APTA) is to "champion the success of the physical therapist in business."
 Networking has long been identified by members as a key benefit of PPS membership that helps them build more successful practices.
 Peer2Peer NetWorks take networking to the next level through structured meetings that focus on each member's individual success.
 Members will help each other to be accountable, functioning much like a corporate board.

 Peer2Peer NetWork membership will be available to PPS members who are the top executive in their Practice.
 (Membership is restricted to PT members only.)
 Each NetWork will be made up of 5-8 practice executives.
 Each NetWork will elect a Chair annually.
-Chairs will work closely with the Facilitator to develop an agenda and prepare the Boards for all meetings.
-Applicant MUST be PPS Members.
-Not a Member, join here!
+Chairs will work closely with the Facilitator to develop an agenda and prepare their NetWork for all meetings.
+Applicant MUST be a PPS member.
+Not a member?
+Join here!

 Meet the Facilitator

-PPS has retained the services of Peer2Peer NetWorks Co-Facilitators Randy Roesch, PT, DPT, MBA and Jeff Ostrowski, PT to lead the program.
-In their role as facilitators, Randy and Jeff will work in collaboration with PPS Staff to market the program, manage the application process, designate and mentor groups, and design and manage the two annual face to face summit meetings of the Peer2Peer NetWork participants.
+PPS has retained the services of Randy Roesch, PT, DPT, MBA to lead the program.
+In her role as facilitator, Randy works in collaboration with PPS Staff to manage the application process, designate and mentor groups, and design and manage the two annual face-to-face summit meetings of the Peer2Peer NetWork participants.

 Recommendation of an executive to a specific NetWork will be headed by the Peer2Peer NetWorks Facilitator.
 Applicants will initially be segmented by practice size (> or <$2M annual revenue).
 This division will help align needs and experience to allow for equal participation and shared interests.
 Since transparency and trust are crucial to the success of each NetWork, the Facilitator will ensure no competitors are recommended for the same NetWork.